jetstack/finops-stack/installation/README.md

 - A GKE cluster and kubectl access to it with cluster-admin access.
 - [Helmfile](https://helmfile.readthedocs.io/en/latest/#installation) installed on your local machine
 - A GSA with roles/monitor.viewer, roles/iam.serviceAccountTokenCreator, workload identity for KSA: `[finops-stack/grafana]`
+- Unless you want to access the Grafana dashboard via `kubectl port-forward` you'll need a domain name

 ## Distribution support